 - Command yourself to go to sleep.
 This only makes your mind and body more alert.

 - Watch the clock or count minutes; this usually causes more anxiety, which keeps you up.
-Turn the clock around or cover it up.
+Turn the clock or your phone around or cover it up.

 - Increase caffeine intake the next day, this can keep you up again the following night.